StegmannJCSDA/CRTM_tutorial/README.md

 Please see the file `LICENSE.txt` for details.

 # References
-Stegmann, P., E. Liu, B. Johnson (2019): Applying the Community Radiative Transfer Model to Remote Sensing and Data Assimilation.
-AGU Fall Meeting 2019 (Advances in Remote Sensing Inversion), Boston MA.
+Stegmann, P., E. Liu, and B. Johnson (2019): *Applying the Community Radiative Transfer Model to Remote Sensing and Data Assimilation.* AGU Fall Meeting 2019 (Advances in Remote Sensing Inversion), Boston MA.